 “It makes me useless in daily life at home.
 I essentially have to be a burden to the family because I cannot eat, cook and sleep at the same time, so I only have to use the resources my parents provide without contributing,” she said in a message to the Orient.

 In an Orient survey gauging student reaction to the College’s decisions regarding the fall semester, many commented on the debate about returning to letter grades versus extending the universal Credit/No-Credit system.

-“The College’s decision to return to a normal letter grade system will only compound the struggles for students with less access to resources,” wrote a member of the class of 2023.
+“The College’s decision to return to a normal letter grade system will only compound the struggles for students with less access to resources,” wrote another member of the class of 2023.
 “It’s a mind-blowing decision, especially considering the fact that the College made the decision to adopt a credit-fail system for the spring semester for equity reasons, and it seems ridiculous to assume that any of the conditions that made that decision necessary will be different in the fall.”

 While many other comments echoed this student’s concerns, others acknowledged the same issues but took the opposite position.

-“Please make … solid grades,” wrote another member of the class of 2023.
+“Please make … solid grades,” wrote a third member of the class of 2023.
 “I am first-gen and low-income but have adjusted to the circumstances and really need grades for recruiting and graduate school.
 Not having grades and applying to internships with just my first semester freshman GPA will be more detrimental to my career than if you make every class Credit Fail again.”

 Some students made a connection between the cost of tuition and the debate about grading, arguing that they did not feel it was fair to ask students and their families to pay full tuition for the 2020-21 academic year without having the option to earn letter grades.
 Others were more in favor of a compromise.